Skip to main content

 Leaving Certificate

-Grade H5 in two higher- level subjects, Grade 05 in Mathematics at ordinary level, plus three subjects at Grade O6 at ordinary level.
-Subjects to include a language (English or Irish).
+Grade H5 in two higher- level subjects, plus four subjects at Grade O6/H7.
+Subjects to include Mathematics and a language (English or Irish).

 QQI